Small Business Development

 • Withdrawal of certification

-Failure to notify your certifying agency of changes or failure to submit and Annual Declaration of Eligibility within the required time frame is deemed a failure to cooperate and is grounds for removal of a firm's certificaiton.
+Failure to notify your certifying agency of changes or failure to submit and Annual Declaration of Eligibility within the required time frame is deemed a failure to cooperate and is grounds for removal of a firm's certification.

 DBE Reciprocity